 [Tom's Portrait] Tom R. Halfhill

-Tom is a retired journalist and technology analyst in Silicon Valley.
-Most recently he was a senior technology analyst for The Linley Group and a senior editor of Microprocessor Report, for which he has written more than 500 articles.
+I'm a retired journalist and technology analyst in Silicon Valley.
+Most recently I was a senior technology analyst for The Linley Group and a senior editor of Microprocessor Report, for which I have written more than 500 articles.
 (TechInsights acquired The Linley Group and MPR in 2021.)
-In retirement, he joined the MPR Editorial Board and reviews drafts of upcoming articles.
-He began working for MPR in 1999 but detoured in 2000–2002 to work as a technical analyst and writer for ARC Cores (later ARC International), a British company that designed and licensed configurable microprocessor cores, peripheral IP, development tools, and software for embedded systems.
-ARC was later acquired by Synopsys.
+In retirement, I joined the MPR Editorial Board and still review drafts of upcoming articles.

 Contact Tom: feedback page